Possibilistic simulation of quantum circuits by classical circuits: p-simulator construction

-In Stage 3~\footnote{Stage~3 implements a naive switching mechanism that switches to the output of circuit $C_{z(x)}$ upon input $x$.
-In v1 of this paper, its step (ii) was disregarded and not costed which led to major errors in the corollaries.}, we compute the final $n$-bit string output $y\coloneqq C_{z(x)}(x)$ in two serial steps: (i) compute a $2^{t}$-bit string $f$ with $f_{j} = \delta_{j',z(x)}$ for $j\in \{0,\dots,2^{t}-1\}$ in depth $O(\log t)$, where $j'$ is the binary representation of $j$, (ii) compute bits $y_i$ of $y$ in depth $O(t)$ using:
+In Stage 3, we implement a simple switching circuit~\footnote{In v1 of this paper, step 2 of Stage 3 was disregarded and not costed which led to major errors.}.
+(This construction may be better understood after first examining the proof of \prop{general_circuit}.)
+More specifically, we compute the $n$-bit output string $y\coloneqq C_{z(x)}(x)$ in two serial steps: \begin{enumerate}[label=(\roman*)] \item Compute a $2^{\rk(A)}$-bit string $f$ of Hamming weight $1$, where $f_{j} = \delta_{a(j),z(x)}$ and $a(j)$ is the $(j+1)$-th $t$-bit string in $\im(A)$ (under any fixed enumeration) for $j\in \{0,\dots,2^{\rk(A)}-1\}$, in depth $O(\log t)$ using $O(t 2^{\rk(A)})$ gates via the formula: